shivamgarg19/People-Counter-App/WRITEUP.md

 ## Assess Model Use Cases

-Some of the potential use cases of the people counter app are...

-Each of these use cases would be useful because...
+This project can used in many areas, here are the few i think that can have huge impact.

+* Queue Management System
+* Security Management
+* Space Management

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
-The potential effects of each of these are as follows...
+The potential effects of each of these are as follows.

+* Poor lighting can huge impact on device accuracy, but this can avoided by having good Night Vision Hardware.
+* Distorted input from camera due to change in focal length, image size will affect the model accuracy because it may fail to detect person.
+An approach to solve this would be to use some augmented images while training models and specifying the threshold skews.

 ## Model Research